bonny/WordPress-Simple-Fields/readme.txt

 == Changelog ==

-#### Version 1.0.x
+#### Version 1.0.4
 - Added: Add button added to bottom of the added field groups.
 Will be visible when more than 1 field group is added.
 - Changed: moved to a two column mode/appearance.
-Makes the fields take upp less space, without making it more clutter free.
+Makes the fields take upp less space, and making it more clutter free.
 - Changed: minor CSS fixes here and there

 #### Version 1.0.3